msabramo/mcp-tui/README.md

 # MCP TUI

+**If you like this project, please consider starring the repo on GitHub!** ⭐️

 A Python TUI app using [uv](https://github.com/astral-sh/uv), [Typer](https://typer.tiangolo.com/), and [Textual](https://textual.textualize.io/) to list MCP servers from a `mcp.json` file.

 ## Screenshots